gitext-rs/git-dive/README.md

   - More room for code by merging the SHA and Time columns into a rev column
   - Easier to compare timestamps via the rev column (e.g. `HEAD~10`)
   - Easier to remember, avoiding the need for copy/pasting SHAs
+- Focuses on "blaming" merge-commits (PRs) to more quickly see the whole context for a change
 - Easy to find relevant config with `git dive --dump-config -`

 Planned Features